AIgineerAB/data_warehouse_course/README.md

-# Data warehouse lifecycle - DE23
+# Data warehouse lifecycle course

 In this course, you'll dive into the concepts of data warehouse and its lifecycle including